 Foreign currency transactions during the year are translated into Hong Kong dollars using the spot exchange rates at the transaction dates.
 Monetary assets and liabilities denominated in foreign currencies are translated into Hong Kong dollars using the closing exchange rate at the reporting date.
 Non-monetary assets and liabilities that are measured in terms of historical cost in a foreign currency are translated into Hong Kong dollars using the spot exchange rates at the transaction dates.
+Non-monetary assets and liabilities that are measured in to Hong Kong dollars.
+Non-monetary assets and liabilities that are measured into Hong Kong dollars using the spot exchange rates at the transaction dates.
 Non-monetary assets and liabilities that are measured at fair value in a foreign currency are translated into Hong Kong dollars using the closing exchange rates at the dates when the fair value is determined.